 See Exhibit 5 for a demonstration that, in accordance with Section 432(e)(9)(D)(iv), the proposed benefit suspension is reasonably estimated to enable the Plan to avoid insolvency.
+It contains a year-by-year projection including the Plan's solvency ratio and available resources during the projection period.
 Please note that the Plan is not a plan described in Section 432(e)(9)(B)(v)(I) so it is not required to use stochastic projections in its illustrations demonstrating that it will avoid insolvency.